nprapps/hollerith/readme.rst

 Herman Hollerith developed the punch cards used to tabulate the 1890 census, reducing the processing time by two years.
-His Tabulating Machine Company was later merged with four other firms to kickstart the modern information age.
-He did not live to see the resulting company, IBM, provide assistance to the Third Reich.
+His Tabulating Machine Company was later merged with four other firms to form IBM and kickstart the modern information age.

 This project allows users to deploy Google Sheets to a JSON file on Amazon S3 from an add-on menu, by leveraging an AWS Lambda function to perform the transfer.
 The data can then be loaded asynchronously by visualizations or data graphics, allowing updates without requiring a News Apps team member to redeploy the entire graphic.